rupeshbug/aws-data-engineering/README.md

 This project explores a range of AWS data services commonly used in real-world data engineering workflows, including:

-* AWS Glue – for discovering, preparing, and transforming data for analytics and machine learning.
+* Amazon S3 – Data lake for raw and processed data.
-* AWS Glue ETL – to create and schedule extract-transform-load (ETL) jobs.
+* AWS Glue – Data discovery, transformation, and ETL jobs.
+* AWS Lambda – Event-driven transformations.
 * Amazon Athena – for serverless querying and analysis of data stored in S3 using SQL.
 * Amazon Redshift – for scalable data warehousing and analytics.
+* AWS CloudFormation – Infrastructure-as-code for repeatable environments.